pikulet/school-notes/README.md

+im just an average student, take notes with a pinch of salt

 ## CS2030 Programming Methodology II

 The notes were largely based off the actual notes provided during CS2030, which can be found here: